dbiersach/scicomp101/README.md

-# scicomp101
-Foundations of Scientific Computing
+# Foundations of Scientific Computing Using Python